-False: An excess of sunlight produces spots, but there are other types of radiation that cause pigment activation, such as computer screens, fluorescents, TV screens, etc. … if we want to avoid the appearance of spots, there are Than to use an SPF inside or outside.
+False: An excess of sunlight produces spots, but there are other types of radiation that cause pigment activation, such as computer screens, fluorescents, TV screens, etc. If we want to avoid the appearance of spots, there are Than to use an SPF inside or outside.

 Are skin blemishes a health hazard?

 Myth: Skin blemishes are not a health hazard.
 They are permanent skin changes that can affect the appearance of the skin. although some people prefer to have the best nose jobs specialist in Florida to perform Rhinoplasty to correct nose imperfections.

 Does drinking water with lemon juice lighten the spots?

 Myth: Home skin lightening treatments just don’t work.

 Can pregnancy spots turn into skin cancer?

 Myth: since there is no proven relationship between gestational chloasma (pregnancy spots) and skin cancer.